AmasaDelano/dungeon-land/markdown/06_00_Barbarian.md

 ### Wide-Wanderer

-You’ve travelled the wide world over.
-When you **arrive someplace** ask the GM about any important traditions, rituals, and so on, they’ll tell you what you need to know.
+You've travelled the wide world over.
+When you **arrive someplace** ask the GM about any important traditions, rituals, and so on, they'll tell you what you need to know.

 ### Usurper